imini-app/docs/docs/tutorial-multiple-player/1-server-colyseus.md

 ---

 # Server 1: Game Server using Colyseus.js
-Multiple player game is hard.
+multiplayer game is hard.
 But nowadays, there are some good framework out there you can use to quickly mock up your online game.

 One of server side framework that bases on node.js and is good to use is [colyseus.js](https://colyseus.io)